topa/gjs-require/README.md

 ===============

 At this stage this small lib is very very very hacky, under heavy development and still a prove of concept.
 It is quite likely that gjs-require won't work for your extension.
 However it works for us here: https://github.com/topa/gignx.
-Please note that it is quite possible if you use gjs-require your extension will be rejected if.
-If you give it a try, please let us know.
+Please note that we don't know if you use gjs-require if your extension will be rejected if.
+Give it a try, and let us know.

 How to use
 ==========